lugatuic/lug-docs/rfc0000-lug-constitution.md

 The Vox consists of all non-officer university tier members of the LUG.
 Each member of the LUG has the same say in decision making as anyone else and to further that point this document explicitly creates The Vox as a part of the Executive Committee.
 This freedom and power also means members have a high responsibility to participate to the fullest amount they can in the goings on of the LUG.

+## <a name="Laws"></a> Executive Committee Decisions

+Any proposal brought to, or decision made by the Executive Committee should be drafted in the form a a document called a Request For Comments, or RFC for short, as a nod to the IETF RFC standards approval process.

+RFCs should be relitivly short well thought out descriptions of some policy, rule, or regulation proposed to the Executive Committee.
+This system exist to ensure there is a well documented history of Executive Committee decisions for reference on future actions.

+All approved RFCs must be kept somewhere publically accessible to all members of the LUG.

+Any RFC which modifies, even temporarily, a policy that exists in another RFC must contain a reference to that RFC so that one can easily cross reference RFCs.
+The modified RFC must then be annotated with a reference to this change and the new RFC.
+Any RFC found by the Executive Committee to violate this rule is immediately invalidated until the RFC is corrected and revoted on.

+The Executive Committee shall hold a standard vote to decide on all proposed RFCs.

+This document may be used as a stylistic guide for the fromat of RFCs.
+All RFCs should be given a unique identifying number incrementing from zero.

 ## <a name="User-Groups"></a> User Groups

 User groups are sub-units of the LUG devoted to some buisness of interest to one or more members of the LUG.
 User groups can be created for any purpose whether it be a general discussion group, a group in charge of admistering some buisness of the LUG, or anything else the members desire.
 Groups exist to have a framework for members of the LUG to self-organize and participate in and enrich the LUG community.